 Advantages of the Charcoal Smoker:

 The next best thing is that they are pretty affordable.
-You can buy an amazing charcoal smoker for under $300 or much less if you find one used, which is usually possibly on places like Craigslist or eBay.
+You can buy an amazing charcoal smoker for a pretty decent price.
+You’ll pay even less if you find one used, which is sometimes possible on places like Marketplace or Craigslist.

 Now, as far as cooking quality… The water pan evenly disperses the heat throughout the charcoal smoker which will pretty much guarantee amazing meats, seafood, vegetables and poultry.

-Cleaning is easy and just like most other charcoal grills, all you need to do is take a brush and degreaser and you’ll have it sparking in a couple of minutes.
+Cleaning is easy and just like most other charcoal grills, all you need to do is take a brush and nontoxic soap to the interior and the metal grills and you’ll have it sparking in a couple of minutes.

 What to consider when buying a Charcoal Smoker: